 - The right pan for the job.
 While it isn’t crucial that you have a crepe specific pan, it will make your life easier.
 A shallow, flat bottomed skillet is great for filling and flipping out smooth, thin crepes.
 I bought a cheap crepe pan at IKEA for about $10 years ago and it works wonders for crepes, pancakes and even frying eggs.

 - Handle the heat.
-Crepes are delicate and it can be a bit of a Goldilocks to get right.
+Crepes are delicate and it can feel a bit Goldilocks to get right.
 If the pan is too cool, they might stick and not cook evenly.
-If it’s too hot they can burn quickly.
-Slowly heat up the pan and don’t add the batter until the pan is nice and hot.
+If it's too hot they can burn quickly.
+Slowly heat up the pan and don't add the batter until the pan is nice and hot.
 You want it to hit the hot surface for even cooking.
-But you don’t want it to be too hot it burns.
-It will take some finagling but you’ll find that sweet, hot spot.
+But you don't want it to be too hot it burns.
+It will take some finagling but you'll find that sweet, hot spot.

 - Measure up.
 You want to pour just enough batter to coat the bottom of the pan.
 If you pour too much, the crepes will be too thick.
-With my 9″ crepe pan, I’ve found that somewhere between 1/4 cup – 1/3 cup is just the right amount of batter.
+With my 9" crepe pan, I've found that somewhere between ¼ cup - ⅓ cup is just the right amount of batter.

 - Deftly maneuver.
 As soon as you pour the batter onto the hot pan, lift the pan and start swirling it in a circular motion, allowing the batter to creep towards the edges of the pan all the way around until you have a thin, even layer coating the bottom of the pan.

 - Have patience.
-If you try and flip your crepe too early, it won’t be stable enough and you’ll likely tear it or fold it in on itself.
+If you try and flip the crepe too early, it won't be stable enough and you'll likely tear it or fold it in on itself.
 The first side will take about 3-ish minutes.
 Cook the crepe until bubbles form on the surface and the edges are golden, lacy and crisp.
 Once you flip, the second side will only take 30 seconds to 1 minute.

 - Get in the groove.
 It may take a couple of crepes to find your groove and get your measurements and temperatures right.
 Don’t get frustrated if you mess up a couple of crepes, it takes practice to get in that groove.